shashank-bhatt-07/Keras-LSTM-Sentiment-Classification/README.md

 Here we have used LSTM that are best RNN for doing text classification.
 Its a binary class problem i.e positive and Negative sentiment.
 I was able to get 90% accuracy.
 But we can improve it more my creating more complex model and tuning the hyper parameters.

+Just run Keras-LSTM-Sentiment-classification.ipynb notebook and check the results.
 Happy Learning.